samng96/samng.me/letters-to-my-son/_posts/2024-02-16-dying-nobly-vs-living-humbly.markdown

 Our culture promotes this.
 We revere fallen heroes, we memorialize those who have made the ultimate sacrifice.
 We write stories about those who stand up, those who fight the good fight, those who refuse to take injustice sitting down.
 Everything seems more dramatic, more urgent, more impactful.

 We feel more, love bigger, suffer more intensely, and even soliloquize more dramatically.
+We dream big.
+We long for a perfect world.
+We see injustice and we want to fight it.
+We see suffering and we want to end it.
+And we want to make grand gestures to do it!

+Unfortunately, we are also indiscriminating about the cause which we want to fling ourselves headlong into.
 How many of us have not spent agonizing hours in a hair-pulling, helpless, even hopeless state over some unrequited love, some immovable and unchangeable consequence that prevents us from pure joy?
 And how many still cannot commiserate with the thought of making some life-ending (or at least, life-changing), impulsive, and probably stupid gesture as a result?

 Come now.
 Be honest.